 Dr. Fred L. Hord

-Dr. Fred L. Hord, Ph.D., professor of Counseling and Higher Education at Northern Illinois University and former chair of Africana Studies, Knox College, is the executive director/founder of the national Association for Black Culture Centers.
-He also was a professor at Knox College, as well as director of Knox College's Africana Studies Program.
-Previously, he taught at Hunter College, Franklin College, Wabash College, Indiana University, Howard University and North Carolina State University.
-Hord founded the Association for Black Culture Centers in 1988, served two terms as its president, and has been the executive director since 2000; he is the editor of “Nommo,” the bi-annual newsletter of the ABCC.
-Hord edited and contributed to Black Culture Centers: Politics of Identity and Survival, the only book available that focuses only on black Culture Centers, and will be editing its sequel.
-He has written and/or edited eight books, has one in the galleys and has submitted proposals to three major publishers for books on the New Negro, Psychological Issues of Black Students on White Campuses and African American Views on the Reluctant Emancipator.
-Hord has published several articles and poems in journals, made more than 100 presentations on college/university campuses and served on the editorial Board of national academic journals such as the Journal of Black Studies and the Western Journal of Black Studies.
+Dr. Fred L. Hord, Ph.D., professor and chair of Africana Studies, Knox College, is the executive director/founder of the national Association for Black Culture Centers.
+Previously, he taught at Hunter College, Franklin College, Wabash College, Indiana University, Howard University, North Carolina State University and Northern Illinois University.
+Hord founded the Association for Black Culture Centers in 1988, served two terms as its president, and has been the executive director since 2000; he is the editor of “Nommo,” the quarterly newsletter of the ABCC.
+Hord edited and contributed to Black Culture Centers: Politics of Identity and Survival, the only book available that focuses only on Black Culture Centers, and will be editing its sequel.
+He has written and/or edited nine books, has one in the galleys and has submitted proposals to three major publishers for books on the New Negro, Psychological Issues of Black Students on White Campuses and African American Views on the Reluctant Emancipator.
+The book on Abraham Lincoln will be published in two volumes, late this year, by the University of Illinois Press.
+Hord has published several articles and poems in journals, made more than 120 presentations on college/university campuses and served on the editorial Board of national academic journals such as the Journal of Black Studies and the Western Journal of Black Studies.
 He was also a long-time member of the board of the National Council for Black Studies.
 He has been an activist in the Black and multicultural community since the early seventies.

 Dr. LaKeitha A. Poole